samrobbins85/se-docs/docs/Developer/editTray.md

   "tray": "Tray specified",
   "contents": "What is in the tray",
   "weight": "How much does it weigh",
-  "expiry": "When does it expire"
+  "expiry": "When does it expire",
-}
+  "xPos": "Change the x position of each tray in the bay, i.e. leftmost tray has xPos = 1", "yPos": "Change the y position of each tray in the bay, i.e. bottommost tray has yPos = 1" }
 ```